 What Should a Pay Stub Look Like?
+A Complete Guide

-What exactly is a pay stub?
+What Exactly is a Pay Stub?

+What is a pay stub?
 A pay stub is part of a paycheck that lists details about an employee’s pay, such as taxes and other deduction options taken out of the employee’s earnings.
 How often you administer pay stubs to your employees depends on your pay cycle.

 For example, if you choose to pay your employees bi-weekly, you will be administering pay stubs every two weeks, which would be 26 a year.
 Employees should receive a pay stub with each paycheck.